 - If you fail to open your Teriyaki Shop within 53 weeks of the effective date of the Franchise Agreement or the applicable Teriyaki Shop Rider, you will be required to pay Teriyaki Madness an Opening Extension Fee of $250 per week until the Teriyaki Shop is open.

 - The low estimate assumes you open within 53 weeks, and the high estimate assumes a 12-week extension.

 21. Additional Funds – 3 Months: $10,000 to $30,000

 - This estimates your initial startup expenses (other than the items identified separately above) and is based on Teriyaki Madness’s experience, the experience of its affiliates, and its current requirements for Teriyaki Madness Franchises.
 These figures are estimates, and Teriyaki Madness cannot guarantee that you will not have additional expenses starting the Business.

 - Your costs depend on how closely you follow Teriyaki Madness’s methods and procedures; your management skill, experience, and business acumen; local economic conditions; the local market for your services and products; the prevailing wage rate; competition; and the sales level reached during the initial period.

 - These estimates are based on an initial period of 3 months.

 - Teriyaki Madness has relied on the experience of its affiliates, predecessor, and officers to arrive at these estimates.
+Your actual costs may vary.
 You should review these figures carefully with a business advisor before deciding to acquire the franchise.

 - Teriyaki Madness does not offer financing directly or indirectly for any part of the initial investment.
 The availability and terms of financing depend on many factors, including the availability of financing generally, your creditworthiness and collateral, and lending policies of financial institutions from which you request a loan.